JainamShah-08/kam/docs/commands/kam_bootstrap-new.md

       --route string                 Provide the route to expose the component with.
 If provided, it will be referenced in the generated route.yaml
       --save-token-keyring           Explicitly pass this flag to update the git-host-access-token in the keyring on your local machine
       --secret string                Used to authenticate repository clones.
 Access token is encrypted and stored on local file system by keyring, will be updated/reused.
-      --target-port int              Provide the Target Port for your Application (default 8080)
+      --target-port int              Provide the Target Port for your application's component (default 8080)
 ```

 ### SEE ALSO